 1988.
 Back on Station Road at the start of Park Road.
 The white wall on the left is part of the Swan pub, once a hotel.
 Opposite is a road simply called Eagles, a new residential estate.
 The name derives from Eagle Coaches that used to occupy this whole area.
 The grass covered corner was occupied by the Eagle Motors car repair workshop and stores, shown in the previous photo.
 They also had a car-hire service and a fleet of coaches.The nearest corner, now a small public garden used to be Elliott’s sweet shop.

 1988.
-Further up what is now Park Road is the old Railway Station, closed in 1963 and shown here as occupied by Russel Spinage (builders & decorators).
+Further up what is now Park Road is the old Railway Station, which had closed in 1963.
+For a while, the old waiting room then became an undertaker’s ‘Chapel of Rest’.
+Shown here, the area was occupied by Russel Spinage (builders & decorators).
 During the 1990s it became Scats (farmers’ wholesale store) and now it is The Old Station Nursery for pre-school children.
 Further up the left side of the road are numerous industrial buildings that sprung up on the site of the old railway line.

 1988.
 The next junctions on the right side of Park Road are Marlborough Close and Marlborough Gardens.
 The latter leads up to the housing estate on Folly View Road.
 Out of view on the left side of Park Road here is now the new Tesco Supermarket.

-1988.
-A little further up the road, the corner with Butts Road is shown on the right.
+1988 & c1950s.
+A little further up the road, the corner with the present day Butts Road is shown on the right.
 The building with a blue-grey frontage in the distance across the road on the left is Faringdon Upholstery.
-Butts Road was previously known as Butts Close.
+This new Butts Road was previously known as Butts Close as it was originally a short ‘cul-de-sac’ with just four houses (older photo).
 During WWII it lead into a Royal Marines Camp, which later became an Agricultural Training Camp.
 In 1952, one of the Nissen Huts, which was used as a cinema and theatre during the war and later just for agricultural storage was converted back into a theatre by Faringdon Dramatic Society.
-In 1972, all was demolished to make way for a new housing estate – Marines Drive and Town End Road, which leads off from the end of Butts Road.
+In 1972, all was demolished to make way for a new housing estate – Marines Drive and Town End Road, which leads off from the end of the close now renamed Butts Road.

 1988.
 Turning around at the corner with Butts Road and looking back into town, the road on the right is Pioneer Road.
 On the corner is Cameo Glass again, now Active Plumbing Supplies.
 On the other corner out of sight is now Travis Perkins.
 The next road down on the right is Old Sawmills Road again and you can just see CP Tyres & Batteries, now Second-2-None (car repairs).